kbiolsi/CleanDataProject/CodeBook.md

 <b>Variables in data set</b>

 Subject
-- Subject number (integer: 1 - 30)
+- Subject identification number (integer: 1 - 30)

 Activity
 - Activity label (factor: "LAYING" "SITTING" "STANDING" "WALKING" "WALKING_DOWNSTAIRS" "WALKING_UPSTAIRS")

 <br /><br />
 Following “Activity”, there are 79 numerical variables representing various accelerometer and gyroscope measurements.
-The information concerning these variables comes from the “README.txt” and “feature_info.txt” files that accompany the various data files.
+The information concerning these variables comes from the “README.txt” and “feature_info.txt” files that accompany the various raw data files.

 All features come from either accelerometer (“Acc”) or gyroscope (“Gyro”) tri-axial (X, Y, Z) signals.
 Accelerometer signals were separated into body (“Body”) and gravity (“Gravity”) acceleration signals.

 Features may represent either the time domain (denoted with a “t” prefix) or Fast Fourier Transforms applied to the signals (denoted with an “f” prefix).

-Jerk (“Jerk”) signals were obtained by deriving body linear acceleration and angular velocity in time and magnitudes (“Mag”) of three-dimensional signals were computed with a Euclidean norm.
+Jerk (“Jerk”) signals were obtained by deriving body linear acceleration and angular velocity in time, and magnitudes (“Mag”) of three-dimensional signals were computed using a Euclidean norm.

 According to the README.txt file accompanying the data, the measurements have all been normalized and are bounded within [-1,1].
 Because of this, they have no units.